Notogawa, Shiga: Population

+Transport links

 Notogawa Station (Location: N35.179899,E136.165913) is the only Japan Railway station in Higashiomi.
 The station is a rapid stop on the JR Biwako Line, located between stations in Omi-Hachiman to the east and Hikone to the west.
 The town shares a small border with Lake Biwa to the northwest.

-History
+Merge

 On January 1, 2006, Notogawa, along with the town of Gamō (from Gamō District), was merged into the expanded city of Higashiōmi.